Life Cycle of Cat Fleas

 Cat Flea Larvae are about 3-5 mm long.
 They are translucent.
 To see what larvae look like here is my link to what fleas, eggs and larvae look like

 Larvae are active and will eat enthusiastically.
 Their main food is flea dirt, already digested and excreted adult flea droppings.
+This is mainly digested blood.
+If you take the dark reddish brown flea dirt and wet it it will stain the water reddish brown.
 The larva also eat other organic matter.

 If conditions are good and there is lots of food and nice warm humid conditions, the larva will spin a cocoon and become a pupae.
-This can happen in as few as 5 days or about 20 days from hatching.
+This can happen in as few as 5 days or as long as 20 days from hatching.

 Cat Flea Pupae